What is Gallbladder Removal Surgery?

 How active can you be after a Gallbladder Removal Surgery?

 “Very active” is the best answer.
 Are there are exceptions to this rule?
 Generally speaking, stones in the gallbladder happen to individuals who have crossed forty years of age.
 Women are more vulnerable.
 The FFFF factor assumes significance here.
 If you are a Female, Forty Years, Fatty, and Flatulent you may run a higher chance.
 That being the case, the activity level of a middle-aged individual generally slows down in comparison to a 20-year-old.
 The metabolism level of a middle-aged normal individual is definitely slower than a 20-year-old.
 So, by performing a gallbladder removal surgery on a middle-aged individual, the activity level of that person will come back to the same level as before the gallbladder removal.

 Performing the gallbladder removal surgery by laparoscopic means allows the patients to resume their normal activities in 3-4 days.
 On the other hand, by performing the gallbladder removal surgery by open surgery methods due to some complications, then the patients can resume their normal activities in 2-3 weeks time.
 But this time frame can vary from person to person.
 This time frame depends on the intensity and severity of the disease along with other medical and co-morbid conditions.

 Generally, at 40 years of age, there will be some medical problem.
 Irritation of the stomach can occur as the metabolism slows down.
 So people who had their gallbladder removal surgery done should realize that their upset stomach in most cases has nothing to do with the surgery they underwent.

-The immediate period after the surgery must be discounted as the patient who underwent the surgery would be resting and recouping as per the advice of the gastro surgeon.
-So this period is not taken into consideration.
+The immediate period after the surgery should be discounted as the patient who underwent the surgery would be resting and recouping as per the advice of the gastro surgeon.
+So this period isn't taken into consideration.
 Once the patient is able to resume normal activities, they can observe that the activity level is the same as before.